UMGB 107x40 [M8+M10] GW F400 +Lina GOBLIN / N38

 - By applying a shiny coating of nickel, gold, or silver, the element gains an aesthetic appearance,

-- Wide application in advanced technologically fields – are utilized in HDD drives, electric drive mechanisms, medical equipment and various technologically advanced devices.
+- Key role in modern technologies – are used in HDD drives, electric drive mechanisms, medical equipment and other highly developed apparatuses.

 Disadvantages of neodymium magnets: